annejan/woo_data_playground/cuda_monitor.md

     python cuda_memory.py
     ```

-   To customize the memory check interval (in seconds):
+   To customize the interval (in seconds) between updates:

     ```bash
     python cuda_memory.py --interval_seconds 2.5
     ```

-   This would check the memory every 2.5 seconds.
+   This would refresh the data every 2.5 seconds.
 If you don't provide the `--interval_seconds` argument, it will default to 1 second.

-3. The GPU memory usage will be plotted in real-time in your terminal.
-Below the chart, you will find the statistics for used, free, and total GPU memory.
+3. GPU memory usage percentage and GPU utilization will be plotted in real-time in your terminal.
+Below the chart, you will find the statistics for used, free, and total GPU memory, along with GPU utilization.
 4. To stop the monitoring, press `CTRL+C`.

 ## Features

-- Real-time GPU memory monitoring with customizable interval.
+- Real-time GPU memory and utilization monitoring with a customizable interval.
 - Dynamic chart that adapts to console width and height.
-- Displays used, free, and total GPU memory statistics.
+- Displays used, free, and total GPU memory statistics along with GPU utilization.

 ## Acknowledgements